gauravk-io/tracking2025/readme.md

 ## ✍️ Documenting what I am Learning/Doing in the year 2025

+#### 21 Mar - 24 Mar 2025
+- Did nothing

 #### 11 Mar - 20 Mar 2025
 - Travelling
 - Holi
-- Gave OA and prepare for Interview
+- Gave OA and prepared for Interview also Interview done hoping for something good

 #### 06 Mar - 10 Mar 2025
 - Sessional Exams